NYPL/digarch/staging/FTK-Quick-Start.md

 * Spend some time evaluating the electronic records before you begin bookmarking.
 You'll be using the same strategies you use for paper records for the most part but FTK has appraisal tools you should use as well.

+### Filters

--   Use filters.
-The Actual Files filter hides system files, resource forks, and unallocated space.
+* Use filters.
+The Actual Files filter hides some system files, resource forks, and unallocated space.
+* Toggle filters off and on by clicking the filter button to the left of the filter dropdown.

+### Labels
 -   Use labels to identify duplicates, items of interest, possible organization, or items you have questions about as you would post-it notes.
 * Right-click on a file or set of selected files and choose 'Labels...' to create or manage labels.

 Or
 * Click the label icon:
     ![](ftkcs/media/image4.png).

 * Select 'Manage Local' and click 'New' to create customized labels.

+* View labels as a field in the File List from the Explore tab.

+* Please check to see if
+    any files have the label "Potentially Sensitive" and review to see if they contain sensitive material.
+    * When digital archives staff uploaded the collection's files into FTK, they ran a search for Pii.
+If there were any hits, these files were labeled "Potentially Sensitive".

+### File List Fields
 -   Expand fields or hide fields that are not useful to you in the File List, which makes up the bottom half of the screen.

 -   Click on any field in the File List to sort that field.